bevyengine/rfcs/network_replication.md

 Replication always boils down to sending inputs or state, so the space of alternative designs includes different choices for the end-user interface and different implementations of save/restore functions.

-Frankly, given the abundance of confusion surrounding networking, polluting the API with "networked" variants of structs and systems (aside from Transform, Rigidbody, etc.) would just make life harder for everybody, both game developers and Bevy maintainers.
+Frankly, given the abundance of confusion surrounding networking, polluting the API with "networked" variants of structs and systems (aside from `Transform`, `Rigidbody`, etc.) would just make life harder for everybody, both game developers and Bevy maintainers.

 People who want to make multiplayer games want to focus on designing their game and not worry about how to implement prediction, how to serialize their game, how to keep packets under MTU, etc. All of that should just work.
 I think the ease of macro annotations is worth any increase in compile times when networking features are enabled.